Altamira (soundtrack)

-Altamira is the ninth soundtrack album by guitarist Mark Knopfler and percussionist Evelyn Glennie, released on 1 April 2016 for electronic download via iTunes and Amazon.com, and was released on CD 22 April 2016 on Virgin EMI Records.
+Altamira is the ninth soundtrack album by guitarist Mark Knopfler, and the first with percussionist Evelyn Glennie, released on 1 April 2016 for electronic download via iTunes and Amazon.com, and was released on CD 22 April 2016 on Virgin EMI Records.
 The album contains music composed for the 2016 film Altamira, directed by Hugh Hudson.
 The film is a drama about the discovery of the Cave of Altamira starring Antonio Banderas and Rupert Everett.

 Track listing

 All music was written by Mark Knopfler, except where indicated.